krzemienski/awesome-from-stars/README.md

 * [akordadev/AutoLayoutMagic](https://github.com/akordadev/AutoLayoutMagic): Build 1 scene, let AutoLayoutMagic generate the constraints for you!
 * [kishikawakatsumi/AutoLayoutManiacs](https://github.com/kishikawakatsumi/AutoLayoutManiacs): None
 * [saurabh0719/automate-mediaconvert](https://github.com/saurabh0719/automate-mediaconvert): Automate video transcoding and generate thumbnails with AWS Elemental Mediaconvert and S3 :zap:
+* [TheBlewish/Automated-AI-Web-Researcher-Ollama](https://github.com/TheBlewish/Automated-AI-Web-Researcher-Ollama): A python program that turns an LLM, running on Ollama, into an automated researcher, which will with a single query determine focus areas to investigate, do websearches and scrape content from various relevant websites and do research for you all on its own!
+And more, not limited to but including saving the findings for you!
 * [rokudev/automated-channel-testing](https://github.com/rokudev/automated-channel-testing): Roku Automated Channel Testing: Selenium-based WebDriver + Robot Framework + JS Framework + Samples
 * [disneystreaming/automated-cloud-advisor](https://github.com/disneystreaming/automated-cloud-advisor): Automated Cloud Advisor is a extensible tool that aims at facilitating cost optimization in AWS, by collecting data for resources that are under utilized.
 In addition, this is a great learning tool for new DevOps/Cloud engineers that want to start automating things in AWS.
 * [snapfast/AutoMates](https://github.com/snapfast/AutoMates): a script to apply for jobs, swipe on bumble, and more.